nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a consultation : `add consult`

+Adds a consultation to the consultation database.

+Format: `add consult t/TIMESLOT`

+### Adding a consultation : `add consult`

+Adds a consultation to the consultation database.

+Format: `add consult t/TIMESLOT`

+### Deleting a consultation : `delete consult`

+Deletes a specified consultation from the consultation database.

+Format: `delete consult INDEX`

+### Adding a reminder : `add remminder`

+Adds a reminder to the list of reminders.

+Format: `add reminder r/DESCRIPTION`

+### Deleting a reminder : `delete reminder`

+Deletes the specified reminder from the list of reminders.

+Format: `delete reminder INDEX`

 ### Clearing all entries : `clear`